 About Golub Capital

 Golub Capital is a market-leading, award-winning direct lender and credit asset manager, with over $30 billion of capital under management.
-We specialize in delivering reliable, creative and compelling financing solutions to U.S. middle market companies backed by private equity sponsors.
-The firm’s credit expertise also forms the foundation of our Late Stage Lending business and our Broadly Syndicated Loan investment program.
-Across our activities, Golub Capital nurtures long-term, win-win partnerships that inspire repeat business from our private equity sponsor clients and investors.
-Founded 25 years ago, Golub Capital today has over 425 employees and lending offices in Chicago, New York and San Francisco.
+Golub Capital specializes in delivering reliable, creative and compelling financing solutions to U.S. middle market companies backed by private equity sponsors.
+The firm’s credit expertise also forms the foundation of its Late Stage Lending business and its Broadly Syndicated Loan investment program.
+Across its activities, Golub Capital nurtures long-term, win-win partnerships that inspire repeat business from its private equity sponsor clients and investors.
+Founded 25 years ago, Golub Capital today has over 450 employees and lending offices in Chicago, New York and San Francisco.

 About Dr. Edward I. Altman